jasveen18/CLI_Assignment/README.md

 A2.

     Taken input from the user using `read n` and handled the case where number can be empty using `-z $n`.
-    Used for loop for calculating the table of the user input number upto 10.
+    Used while loop for calculating the table of the user input number upto 10.

 A3.